Head Injury

 What Can Affect the Value of a Compensation Claim?

 The value of a brain or head injury compensation claim will depend on the seriousness of the injury itself, and the pain and suffering it causes.
-It will also be influenced by the impact of the incident on the victim’s life, and any financial losses they suffer as a result.
+It will also be influenced by the impact of the incident on the person’s life, including the physical and psychological effects, and any financial losses they suffer as a result.

 Even milder head injuries can require a significant period of rest, treatment and rehabilitation, making it difficult for the individual to maintain their normal routine.
 This can necessitate a prolonged absence from work, costly medical treatment, or even structural changes to their home to cater for the injury.

-In the most severe cases, such as serious brain damage, the effect of the injury can be completely life-changing, emotionally distressing and disabling in nearly every part of the victim’s personal and professional life.
+In the most severe cases, such as serious brain damage, the effect of the injury can be completely life-changing, emotionally distressing and disabling in nearly every part of your personal and professional life.

 All of these additional costs and losses will need to be factored in alongside the claim amount for the injury itself.
 To find out how much this could be worth in total, speak to JMW Solicitors today.